Review: Whitsundays’ Whitehaven Beach Cruise is a picture perfect day out

 On the cruise back to our temporary island home, the vibe is lively yet relaxed.
 Crew members turn bar staff, pouring complimentary wine and ice-cold tinnies of beer as we nibble on cheese, crackers, and charcuterie.

-Cover image courtesy of Tourism and Events Queensland.
+Cover image: Tourism and Events Queensland.
 Additional images: Bigstock

 About the writer